datacarpentry/semester-biology/exercises/Neon-canopy-height-from-space-R.md

 3. Add corresponding points from `plot_locations` folder to each site plot.
 Don’t forget to use the `add = TRUE` argument to add one plot on top of another.
 If points don’t show up, compare the crs of the canopy height model and the plot locations.

 4. Create a single dataframe with two columns, one of the maximum canopy heights for each point at the `HARV` site and one for the `SJER` points’ maximum canopy heights.
+When extracting the canopy height values, use a buffer of 10.